frogsfrogs/frogsfrogs.github.io/booking-info.md

 **Location + Dog + Miscellaneous**
 - I am currently in Philadelphia.
-- Working out of home studio in west philly.
+- Working out of private studio about half mile north of the 11th st trolley stop, near chinatown
-- I have a small friendly dog who is often present during the tattoo.
-Let me know in the notebox on the booking form if you have allergies or other dog issues.
-I can put him in another room during the tattoo, but the house in general will have dog allergens in it.
+- My dog or my studiomate's dog may be hanging out in the studio during the tattoo.
+Let me know in the notebox on the booking form if you have allergies or otherwise cannot be around dogs and we can leave them at home.
+The space in general will probably have dog allergens in it though.
-- The place I tattoo is up 2 half flights of narrow stairs and then down 2 steps & there are no elevators.
-I do not have an alternate accessible space to work out of right now unfortunately.
+- There is an elevator that goes to the studio (not wise enough to be ada accessible), and it is up half a flight of stairs - there is a fold out ramp we can put on those stairs (however the angle of it is a bit steep not ada accessible either).
+I do not have an alternate fully accessible space to work out of right now unfortunately.
 <br>
 <br>